Feyerabend/ABC80/abc802/README.md

 one of the best reasons for the different types offered.

 But there was also care taken for the number of bytes each and every number took.
-Memory was scarce, and bytes had significance.
+Memory was scarce, and number of bytes had serious significance.

 #### Integers